Prisoner Escorting Custody Careers

 Being a Prison Escort Custody Officer demands the best, and our people come to us from a variety of backgrounds.
 What they will have in common is an ability to relate to people, exceptional communication skills, a commitment to supporting their colleagues and the knowledge that what they do will have a positive impact on their communities.
 You’ll also need good observation skills and the ability to follow processes and procedures to the letter.

 So, if you’re looking for the opportunity to make an impact and play a significant part in someone’s journey, click below to explore our latest opportunities.

-As a minimum you will evidence that you hold a minimum of Level 2 Key Skills (or equivalent) including English and Maths and we will test that during the process.
 It is important that you possess the skills that would allow you to pass a variety of mandatory training courses and have a level of fitness to pass Control and Restraint training.